 Written and spoken words are the tools of an attorney’s trade, and Zach has had focused success in both written and oral advocacy—as recognized by the honors and awards received from publications, professors, and peers.

-Most recently, Zach has become an educator himself, having accepted a position as Adjunct Professor at UNLV.
+Zach is an educator himself, having accepted a position as Adjunct Professor at UNLV.
 He teaches substantive law in the paralegal program, including Torts, Contracts, and Nevada Practice and Procedure.
 He also teaches legal research and writing.

 Contact Parry & Pfau and let Zach put his talents to work for you.

 Zach is the editor-in-chief of the Advocate magazine, a publication of the Nevada Justice Association, an organization dedicated to advocating on behalf of consumers.
 He also was a member of the editorial committee for the Nevada State Bar's publication, "Contract Templates for Nevada Attorneys" in 2016.
 Zach is also the author of a number of legal articles:

 - "It's My CD—Isn't All Use Fair Use?"
 Boulder City Magazine, September 2008